-Vivian brings a high level of expertise in art education gained in more than 30 years of involvement in arts communities in Toronto.
-She has been a leader in the visual arts department of the Toronto District School Board and served on committees at OISE/UT, the Ontario Society for Education through Art and the Ontario Ministry of Education.
-She has consistently been looked to as a source of inspiration and knowledge for art educators in our city.
-Freehand School of Art will allow Vivian to bring this wealth of expertise to the community.
+Vivian’s passion for the arts is evident in her over 30-year involvement with and contribution to arts and education communities in Toronto.
+She has been as a trusted leader in the visual art department of the Toronto District School Board and served on committees at OISE/UT, the Ontario Society for Education through Art, and the Ontario Ministry of Education.
+Vivian has consistently been looked to as a source of knowledge and inspiration for art educators in our city.
+Freehand School of Art allows Vivian to continue to bring her wealth of expertise and passion for arts education to the community.
 Vivian holds Honors Specialist Qualification in Visual Arts.
 Her artistic training is in drawing, design, printmaking and photography.

-Brad is a Toronto based artist who has been working primarily in ceramics since 2007.
-He began teaching at Freehand in 2011.
-After developing an art foundation at Northern Secondary and Central Technical School Brad went on to study drawing and ceramics at the Nova Scotia College of Art and Design.
-He is currently developing a new body of work in his studio that is comprised of drawings, sculptures and mixed media works inspired by the human form.
+Brad is a Toronto-based artist who works primarily with ceramics.
+Since he began teaching at Freehand in 2011, Brad has developed passion for helping students uncover their unique artistic interests and develop a love for the arts.
+Brad’s art education began at Northern Secondary and Central Technical School in Toronto.
+He went on to study drawing and ceramics at the Nova Scotia College of Art and Design.
+Brad is currently developing a new body of work in his studio that is comprised of drawings, sculptures and mixed media works inspired by the human form.

 Erin is a Toronto-based artist and illustrator and has been teaching at Freehand since 2013.
 Erin holds a degree in New Media from the University of Lethbridge as well as a post-graduate certificate in Interactive Multimedia from Sheridan College.
 With specializations in computer-based vector illustration, watercolours and linoleum prints, Erin offers a wide range of expertise to her students.
 To see more of Erin’s work, visit her Instagram page.